dgilmore/DNA_ENCODER/README.md

 * In the project directory, the src folder contains the files I created for the task, including:

-## App.js
-* This file has the menu and menu logic.
-I supplied a pretty simplistic routing routine for this small of a project.

 ## Encode.js
 * Objective 1 & 2